NextronSystems/thor-manual/signatures/sigma.rst

    $ ./thor-linux-64 --module ProcessCheck --log-object "process:10" --console-json

-Adjust the Sigma threshold to see lower-level matches:
+Adjust the Sigma threshold if you want to see lower-level matches:

 .. code-block:: console